pilancilab/convex_nn/README.md

 # Convex optimization for two-layer ReLU neural networks

 In this repository, we provide two distinct implementations to optimize two-layer ReLU neural networks.
 Particularly, we utilize the exact convex formulations introduced in [1].
-Then, we optimize this equivalent architecture both via the interior point solvers in CVXPY and optimizers in PyTorch.
+Then, we optimize these equivalent architectures both via the interior point solvers in CVXPY and optimizers in PyTorch.

 Run the following CVXPY based implementation to perform a binary classification task on a toy dataset: